truenas/documentation/content/TrueCommand/SystemManagement/NASUsersAndGroups.md

 ![NASUsersAndGroups1](/images/TrueCommand/2.0/NASUsersAndGroups1.png "Users and Groups")

-To add a NAS user to one or more systems, go to the dashboard and click the <i class="material-icons" aria-hidden="true" >more_vert</i> in a system's window, then select **Users and Groups**.
+To add a NAS user to one or more systems, go to the dashboard and click the <i class="material-icons" aria-hidden="true" >more_vert</i> in a system window, then select **Users and Groups**.

 ![NASUsersAndGroups2](/images/TrueCommand/2.0/NASUsersAndGroups2.png "Users and Groups Screen")